 The undergraduate school’s Business and Enterprise Management Internship program is designed to give students unique learning opportunities to gain valuable experience, apply their skills, and make business contacts.
 Students are expected to seize these opportunities and maximize the internship’s learning potential.

 As envoys of Wake Forest, students must realize that their performance reflects on the University and the School of Business, and may affect availability of future internship opportunities.
 Your work ethic and professionalism will impact future Wake students for years to come.
 In accordance, students must act professionally, which includes being punctual, performing work effectively and efficiently, and demonstrating interest in the sponsoring company’s work.
-At the conclusion of your internship, we want your supervisor to say, “Send me another intern just like her/him.
-She/he was GREAT!”
+At the conclusion of your internship, we want your supervisor to say, “Send me another intern just like her/him/them.
+My WFU intern was GREAT!”

 The intern will assume both an employee and a student role simultaneously.
 As an employee, the intern must perform assigned duties satisfactorily.
 All company regulations, health and safety conditions, and legal requirements apply, and any company policy violations should be handled in the usual way.
 Also classified as a Wake Forest student, the intern is subject to all applicable university regulations.